freande/debian-desktop-setup/README.md

 - read [this](http://epsi-rns.github.io/desktop/2019/06/15/awesome-overview.html)
 - can I find the GTK theme settings?
   - set theme and icons with lxapearance
-  - look in some conf files (xresources?)
-  - (hopefully) backup some file
+  - backup gtk3 file
-  - (hopefully) remové lx apearance
-- cleanup after awesome themes? (remove default theme?)
+  - remove lxapearance
 - remove space between
 - only use a few workspaces, 5?
 I II III IV V?
 - hide topbar? only show widgets?